vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

-Level 1 requires providing the club’s name, location and several optional URLs.
-The enables the app to list the club on the `Clubs and Museums` screen and display its location using an extra pin on the maps.
+`Level 1` requires providing the club’s name, location and several optional URLs.
+The enables the app to list the club on the `Clubs and Museums` screen and display its location on maps using an extra pin marker.

-The `Level 1` data is implemented as a single online `OrganizationList.json` file centrally-hosted on GitHub.
+`Level 1` data is stored in a _single_ online `OrganizationList.json` file that is centrally-hosted on GitHub.
-At launch, the app reads this file and merges this data into the data already in its in-app (CoreData) database.
+Whenver the app is launched, it reads this file and merges its data into the data in its in-app (CoreData) database.

-If you send us a club's `Level 1` information, we can then integrate it for you.
+If you send us a club's `Level 1` information, we can add it to the file for you.
-However, if possible, please provide this extension (and any future updates) as a GitHub _pull request_.
+However, if possible, please provide this change (and any future updates) as a GitHub _pull request_.
-This reduces the amount of work required centrally, and reduces the chance of administrative errors if this needs to be done often.
+This reduces the effort required if there are a lot of updates, and reduces the associated risk of administrative errors.

-The same applies if you want to add a photo museum to the same `OrganizationList.json` file.
+The same applies if you want to add a photo museum to the `OrganizationList.json` file.
 </details>

 <details><Summary>Level 1 details (click to expand)</Summary></p>